 Disadvantages of Vector

 Though bitmaps were replaced by vector graphics, they still have a few disadvantages.

 - They are slower to create than bitmaps.
 As they are drawn line by line.

 - Many of the vector fonts lack special characters

 - An optimized bitmap sometimes looks better than a downsized vector font.

 - Vector graphics aren’t the best thing for complex graphical displays.

 There are various reasons how fonts prove to be effective in enhancing our content

 - The fonts help in the demarcation of text.
-There is a sense of logical continuity if we use the fonts are properly.
+There is a sense of logical continuity if we use the fonts properly.
 Such as in this article.
 The h2 type subheadings are smaller than h1.
 The h1 heading is represented with bold letters.

 - The fonts also set the right tone and mood, according to the text.
 One can see fonts in children’s books.
 They set the reader happy and joyful.
-On the other hand, fonts used in the newspapers are professional and have a serious undertone.
+On the other hand, fonts used in newspapers are professional and have a serious undertone.

-- Fonts are also the way to attract readers.
+- Fonts are also a way to attract readers.
 This is how advertisements grab their audience.
 The word SALE!
 Is always typed in big bold letters to attract the shoppers.
 The things with less importance are written in small letters below them.
 So, it is all the play with fonts.

 - Continuous usage of the same font creates a sense of harmony in the content.
 It looks clean and more uncluttered.
 Proper alignments are of equal importance.

 This completes our tutorial on – What is a font?
-In a nutshell, for any content, the use of proper fonts, alignments, and sense of spacing is of the same importance as the content itself.
+In a nutshell, for any content, the use of proper fonts, alignments, and a sense of spacing is of the same importance as the content itself.